 How To Make Sauteed Oyster Mushroom Recipe

 This is one of those easy one-pan recipes.
-Unlike Fried Oyster Mushrooms, you can saute all the mushrooms in a pan in one go, which will save you time.
+If you know how to cook oyster mushrooms with a frying method, this recipe will be so easy for you.
+Unlike the frying method, in this easy recipe, you can saute all the mushrooms in a pan in one go, which will save you time.
 Plus, there are different ingredients in this oyster mushroom recipe like pepper, onion and garlic.

 Saute everything in the same pan starting with onions.
 When they get translucent, add in red and green pepper slices and garlic cloves.
 If you want to add chicken, you can add sliced chicken breast at this step.
 Cook until they get tender, stirring occasionally.